How To Edit Your WordPress User Profile

 - About Yourself

-Please refer to the image above as you go through the sections below.
+Please refer to the above screenshot as you work through the sections below.

 User Profile Area

-As mentioned previously, you can access your profile by clicking on the “Howdy, User Name” tab, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard navigation menu.
+As we’ve already explained, you can access your profile section by clicking on the “Howdy, User Name” section and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.

 Profile > Personal Options